habi/gratipay.com/www/about/policies/terms-of-service.md

   1. The Participant who establishes a Team is its Owner.
 Teams may optionally have other Members.

-  1. When you establish a Team on the Service to fund your **Open Work**, you agree that payments will be used exclusively to support the **Open Work** described in your Team's profile.
+  1. When you establish a Team on the Service, you agree that payments will be used exclusively to support the work described in your Team's profile.

-  1. When you make a payment to a Team, it is a payment to fund the **Open Work** the Team provides.
+  1. When you make a payment to a Team, it is a payment to fund the work the Team provides.
 You understand and acknowledge that your payment does not entitle you personally to receive any goods or services from the Team, unless the Team explicitly offers those things to Participants.

-  1. By accepting a payment from a Participant, a Team forms an agreement with that Participant to perform the **Open Work described in its profile.** The Service is a platform to facilitate this agreement.
+  1. By accepting a payment from a Participant, a Team forms an agreement with that Participant to perform the work described in its profile.
+The Service is a platform to facilitate this agreement.
 Gratipay is not a party to the agreement, and is not responsible to either the Team or the Participant if either party breaches the terms of the agreement (e.g. if the Team fails to provide the promised services).

   1. Gratipay is not obligated to provide refunds under any circumstance.
-Teams are responsible for producing the **Open Work** they offer.
-Gratipay does not hold funds on behalf of Teams, and does not warrant or guarantee that Teams will provide the **Open Work** they promise.
+Teams are responsible for producing the work they offer.
+Gratipay does not hold funds on behalf of Teams, and does not warrant or guarantee that Teams will provide the work they promise.

 1. Take-What-You-Want Payout Rules